 It was bittersweet to end my therapy sessions.
 I had gotten very close to the therapists and other patients.
 It’s amazing how many people are dealing with pain and injuries.
 You just never know what people are going through.
 One of the hardest parts of the whole recovery was feeling helpless.
 I have always been one that does not like to accept help from others.
 I pride myself on being self-sufficient.
 All that went out the window.
 I had to let go and learn to accept help.
 I am so glad I did.
 I am so glad to be blessed with people in my life who are willing to help me.

 10.10.10 is a memorial date this year.
 I think it’s pretty awesome that my “anniversary” falls on this day.
 I don’t think of it as a sad day.
 My whole perspective on life changed with this accident.

 that I am stronger than I thought I was.

 how amazing my husband is

 where my priorities should be

 that I never want to take another day for granted

 that I am so blessed in so many ways

 that God had his hand on me that day and everyday

 So, here I am a year later.
 I still have pain.
 I still have ugly scars.
 I can’t fully extend my arm and I can just barely touch my shoulder.
 This is probably where I will stay.
 But, I can still do what I love.
 I can pick up my son.
-I can swim in the ocean.
+I can hug my friends and family.
 I can live a normal and wonderful life – with a brand new appreciation.